 Family: Poaceae

 Pili makes a magnificent accent or border planting.
+The grass grows tall enough to be a short hedge and the fibrous roots provide good erosion control.
 Not a fussy plant, it flourishes in cultivation in both wet and dry areas, and it’s suitable for xeriscaping gardens.
+However, pili will be greener with more watering.
 Trim every year or so, especially after going to seed, to encourage new growth and a more robust appearance.
-The upright pili grass re-seeds itself.
-The prostrate form needs replanting periodically.
-Propagation is from seeds or root decision.
+Pili is an easy native to grow as it is generally pest free, requires little to no fertilizer, and thrives in the sun!

 Plant Uses: